Get

 Treatment

-Treatment of heart murmur will depend solely on the root cause of the murmur.
-The heart murmur itself is indicative of another underlying health condition related to the heart.
-Unless symptoms associated with significant heart murmurs have prompted a vet visit, the murmur may go undetected until the next routine checkup.
-Therefore, it is important to keep up with regular checkups.
+The treatment of a heart murmur depends solely on the root cause of the murmur.
+The heart murmur indicates another underlying health condition related to the heart.
+Unless the signs associated with heart murmurs have prompted a vet visit, the murmur may go undetected until the next routine checkup.
+Therefore, it is vital to keep up with regular checkups.

 2. Heart Disease

-Heart disease is not necessarily breed-specific, it can affect any cat and is such a common health problem among domesticated cats that it affects every 1 in 10 cats worldwide, according to the AVMA.
-Heart disease is a serious and potentially deadly condition in which an abnormality in the heart is present.
-There are two different categories of heart disease:
+Heart disease is not necessarily breed-specific; it can affect any cat and is such a common health problem among domesticated cats that it affects every 1 in 10 cats worldwide, according to the AVMA.
+Heart disease is a serious and deadly condition in which an abnormality in the heart is present.
+There are two categories of heart disease:

-Congenital- congenital heart disease begins during fetal development and is present at birth.
-It is the result of inherited disorders that can be passed down to just the individual kitten or could affect multiple kittens within the same litter.
+Congenital- Congenital heart disease begins during fetal development and is present at birth.
+It results from inherited disorders that can be passed down to an individual kitten or multiple kittens within the same litter.

-Acquired- when heart disease is considered acquired, it is an onset form of the condition.
-More common in older cats, it is usually caused by structural damage that has occurred over time.
-It can also be related to a hereditary health condition that developed later in life.
+Acquired- When the heart disease is acquired, it is an onset form of the condition.
+It’s more common in older cats and is usually caused by structural damage that has occurred over time.
+It can also be related to a hereditary health condition that develops later in life.
 Dietary or environmental factors can also cause it.

 Symptoms: